shreejata-dot/Preverbal-gestures/README.md

 # Preverbal gestures
-##Problem : Infants, before speech acquisition, use their bodies to produce communicative gestures.
-These are complex, often ambiguous signlas which seldom make meaningful sense without speech, making interpretation difficult for both researchers and caregivers.
-##Challenge : My challenge was to convert these messy signals into structured, analyzable patterns.
-##Approach : As a multistep approach, I annotated video recordings of infant-caregiver interactions from their 12- to 15-months of age and adopted behavioural coding schema from non-human primate gestural communciation studies (non-linguistic system) to derive communicative meaning in these preverbal interactions.
+I will illustrate a recently completed project (Gupta et al., 2024, Infancy) that reflects how my research centres around transforming individual behaviours into designing interpretability systems.
+In this project, I worked with video recordings of 12- to 15-month old infants’ preverbal interactions with their caregivers.

+## Problem
+Infants, before speech acquisition, use vocalisations and bodily gestures to interact multimodally.
+Without an objective framework, these ambiguous signals are at risks of mis interpretation across observers and caregivers.
+My challenge was to design a pipeline for video annotation, data analyses and interpretation to enable converting these messy signals into meaningful information, accessible to all stakeholders.
+## Solution
+I a achieved this with a multistep approach : First, I adopted a standardised behavioural coding scheme used to derive meaning in non-linguistic signals in non-humans primates (Gupta & Sinha, 2019), and extended it to identify preverbal multimodal signals in human infants.
+Using this coding shceme I annotated large video datasets, evaluated validity of the coding scheme quantifying reliability scores across naive coders, conducted traditional statistical and unsupervised classification analyses to finally derive meaning of infant-adult interactions.

 This repository provides annotation scheme for longitudinal analyses of gesture types, their semantic and pragmatic functions as well as meanings in the first 3 years of life.